citizensense/AirKit_Logbook/toolkit.md

 ### 5.1.
 Airsift DIY data analysis overview

 Airsift includes different charts and interactive features that allow you to visualize data in real-time and look back at historic sensor data.
-You can also add different data through the Observations Tool.
+You can also add different data through the Observations tool.
 Observations could include information about your local area including smells, noise, visible pollution, activity or changes in the environment, as well as health effects and media reports.
-In addition to the Observations Tool, there is a Data Stories Tool for assembling naratives about pollution issues in your local community.
+In addition to the Observations tool, there is a Data Stories tool for assembling naratives about pollution issues in your local community.

 As outlined in previous sections, air pollution is associated with urgent planetary health concerns.
 When collecting and analysing these data it is important to keep in mind the ethics of gathering air quality data.
 If you send data to the Airsift platform and consent to it being shared, it will be publicly viewable.
 Other contributors may use your data in their stories to understand their local air pollution.
 The AirKit toolkit is designed to help you produce the most accurate air quality data possible, however, it can not be assumed that the data is correct at all times.
 When you work with data on Airsift you agree to our [Terms of Use](https://citizensense.net/about/terms/).